Accounts payable and notes payable are major expense items for any business. To distinguish accounts payable vs. notes payable, here is an overview.

 For example, a 2/10 net 30 discount – where you would get a 2% discount to pay in ten days vs. the standard 30-day term – translates to a 36% annual return on that cash.
 Organizations with income statements that show healthy margins, sizeable cash balances, and little debt can find these returns one of their best investments for short-term cash.

 Conversely, organizations that have little control over their accounts payable process may not be capably managing their days payable outstanding or DPO.
-This metric is the average number of days a company needs to pay suppliers upon invoice receipt.
+This metric is the average number of days a company takes to pay suppliers after invoice receipt.

 Companies with a high DPO, taking longer to pay their invoices, can use the extra cash on hand for early payment discounts or other short-term investments.
 Companies with a low DPO may be paying suppliers earlier than necessary, negatively impacting their free cash flow.
 This presents an opportunity to extend payment terms with their suppliers, and introduce an early payment discount program to support suppliers who would like to be paid sooner.